ionic-team/stencil/readme.md

 <my-component first="Stencil" last="JS"></my-component>
 ```

+## Naming Components

+When creating new component tags, we recommend _not_ using `stencil` in the component name (ex: `<stencil-datepicker>`).
+This is because the generated component has little to nothing to do with Stencil; it's just a web component!

+Instead, use a prefix that fits your company or any name for a group of related components.
+For example, all of the Ionic generated web components use the prefix `ion`.

 ## Hosting the app

 Stencil components run directly in the browser through script includes just like normal Custom Elements (because they are just that!), and run by using the tag just like any other HTML component: